-The Phantom Rider (1945) gave London his biggest Republic serial role since the signing of his Term Player contract, but it was (unfortunately) a role physically unsuited to him.
+The Phantom Rider (1946) gave London his biggest Republic serial role since the signing of his Term Player contract, but it was unfortunately a role he was unsuited to play.
 He was cast as Ceta, a villainous Indian medicine man who was suborned by the villains to turn his people against the idea of an Indian police force that threatened to spell an end to the heavies’ schemes.
 London was energetically sneaky and surly in the part, but looked and sounded so utterly unlike an Indian that his recurring scenes (which were luckily infrequent) simply didn’t work.

 London took a small but pivotal first-chapter role in King of the Forest Rangers (Republic, 1946) as a garrulous old backwoodsman and amateur archeologist named Tom Judson.
 His character stumbled onto an ancient blanket that held a clue to an old Indian treasure sought by the villains, and was quickly murdered before he could inform others of his discovery; however, the investigation of his death by Forest Ranger Steve King (Larry Thompson) eventually led to the heavies’ downfall.